The 25 Best Vegan Places in Paris: Restaurants, Bakeries, & Cafés

 Another never-fails-to-impress-me vegan place in Paris is The Friendly Kitchen.

-the friendly kitchen polenta and mushrooms
+polenta and mushrooms plated pretty

 Grilled polenta and mushrooms at the friendly kitchen; October 2025